Krishna-D-Sahoo/Krishna-D-Sahoo.github.io/README.md

 3. **Removing the render blocking css.** The `print.css` was render blocking.
 I labelled it as `media="print"` and it no more blocked the rendering of the index.html. :)

-4. The size of the images were also putting on the loading time.
+4. The size of the images were also putting strain on the loading time.
 They have been altered using `Grunt.js`.

 5. Changes have been made in the `main.js` inside the `view` folder.
 This has removed the janky animations.